 Tools for Training End Users

-Today, infosec professionals use a variety of tools to train end users, as can be seen in our State of the Phish™ Report.
-The dominant tool — and one that continues to grow in popularity — is computer-based awareness training.
+Today, infosec professionals use a variety of tools to train end users, as can be seen in Proofpoint’s State of the Phish™ Report.
+The dominant tool—and one that continues to grow in popularity—is computer-based awareness training.

-Well-designed training programs often make use of several of these tools.
-Equally important is to deploy these tools in a systematic, methodical way that allows you to track and measure progress over time.
+Well-designed training programs often use several of these tools.
+Equally important is deploying these tools systematically, allowing you to track and measure progress over time.

 Tools for Training End Users

-Our highly effective training solutions utilize our Continuous Training Methodology, designed with Learning Science Principles to engage the learner and change behavior.
+At Proofpoint, we’ve created highly effective training solutions utilizing our Continuous Training Methodology based on Learning Science Principles that engage the learner and change behavior.

 Effectiveness of Security Awareness Training